VC-MIPI-modules/vc_mipi_nvidia/README.md

   - the NVIDIA samples (including argus_camera) will be built and installed

 - device tree handling
-  - the file tegra234-p3767-camera-p3768-vc_mipi-dual.dts can be edited with `./setup.sh -c`
+  - the file tegra234-p3767-camera-p3768-vc_mipi-dual.dts can be edited with `./setup.sh --camera`
-  - the tegra234-p3767-camera-p3768-vc_mipi-dual.dtbo file will be generated with `./build.sh -d` | this step is automatically done by `./build.sh -a`
+  - the tegra234-p3767-camera-p3768-vc_mipi-dual.dtbo file will be generated with `./build.sh --dt` | this step is automatically done by `./build.sh --all`
   - the dtbo will be generated into the kernel/dtb directory on the host pc
-  - when flashing the first time with `sudo ./flash.sh -a`, the overlay file will be flashed into uefi
+  - when flashing the first time with `sudo ./flash.sh --all`, the overlay file will be flashed into uefi
   - to modify the camera-settings via tegra234-p3767-camera-p3768-vc_mipi-dual.dtbo file, the /boot/extlinux/extlinux.conf entry must be modified/duplicated and the <br>
   OVERLAYS /boot/tegra234-p3767-camera-p3768-vc_mipi-dual.dtbo
 entry must be added.
 This will override the initial uefi dtbo and modifications can take effect